OreCruncher/DynamicSurroundingsFabric/README.md

     * This does not replace the Minecraft feature of a singular biome background sound.
 Currently, the various biomes in the Nether use this capability, and Dynamic Surroundings does not have sound configurations for that dimension.
 * Hot block effects such as flame jets over lava, and steam where water hits a hot block.
     * Hot blocks are things like Lava and Magma.
+* Waterfall sound and visual effect - will trigger when flowing water is detected nearby.
 * Replace Minecraft's thunder sound with improved versions.
 * Various "DS" client side commands for dumping configuration information.
 (These are currently used by me while developing.
 I do plan on documenting at some point for general use.)
 * Custom debug HUD that can be accessed by key bind.
 Moves the Dynamic Surroundings clutter out of the traditional F3 display.